 Hopefully in the next few days and weeks I will hear more from the animals in the lodge.

 And for the gorillas in the Zurich Zoo, I wish that they enjoy this unique time of peace.
 The storm of people will start again soon!

 Saturday morning.
 I wake up.
 Actually weekend, but somehow a day like any other.
 Suddenly I think: where could I cut my hair?
 All hair salons are closed here in Switzerland.
 Same as in South Africa.
 I have a new message on our Rhulani WhatsApp Group.
 I see the photos and I am bent over with laughter.
 No doubt, it would resolve my problem…

-But my problem remains: where can I have my hair cut?
+But the question still remains: where can I get my hair cut?

 Since midnight it is a fact.
 Lockdown in South Africa.
 I am deeply convinced: This is an imperative measure to prevent the rapid spread of the virus.
 But what about Rhulani?
 We are also in a lockdown.
 Sounds worrying, but I am counting on a small, unbeatable “dream team”.
 This is how we do it!

 A hotel like Rhulani cannot be left alone.
 Not even during a lockdown period.
 A minimum of daily checks, for safety and maintenance, is essential any time.
 We are slowly going into the dry winter time.
 What if a bush fire hits the lodge and nobody is there?
 All kinds of horror scenarios come to my mind.

 Before I forget: we have our office in the lodge.
 There are inquiries every day.
 Re-bookings, cancellations, even new requests for the second half of the year are coming in.
 Nice to think that some day, all will be back to normal.
 How can we keep the office running?

 Once again I have no need to worry.